IS CFS PHYSIOLOGICAL OR PSYCHOSOMATIC?

 Acupuncture, Diet, and Diagnosis

-The first six months of my illness were a dizzying dive into nearly constant exhaustion, severe indigestion, muscle pains, migraine headaches, mental confusion, and emotional terror.
+The first six months of my illness were a dizzying dive into nearly constant exhaustion, severe indigestion, muscle pains, weekly migraine headaches, mental confusion (now often called "brain fog"), and emotional terror.
 By December 1985, I had suspended work entirely for a month, and although I would return to a light schedule afterward, my freelance business had been dealt a fatal blow.
 A longstanding if not healthy intimate relationship with a woman succumbed to the stress of the illness after only a few months, and my male roommate was made so uncomfortable by my condition that our friendship suffered significantly as well.

 I began to recede into a cocoon of suffering and involuntary self-absorption, able on many days to do nothing more than make a short trip to the grocery store.
 On other days I would sleep for up to sixteen hours, which seemed to do nothing for my fading energy.
 All the while, I was increasingly overtaken by a profound sadness and resentment, which I continued to assume were entirely the effects of my disease.
 I desperately wanted my normal life back, but it seemed to be slipping farther and farther away.

 The battery of standard medical tests this doctor administered were both reassuring and perplexing.
 They showed that I did not have AIDS, I did not have an ulcer, and I did not show incipient signs of any cancer or other potentially fatal disease.
-According to the blood tests and x-rays, in fact, I “had” nothing at all; all my vital signs were normal, in some cases excellent.
+According to the blood tests and scans, in fact, I “had” nothing at all.
+My vital signs were normal, in some cases excellent.
 I just happened to be terribly sick.

-(Update: Since this article was first published, the acronym “CFIDS” has been used less and “CFS” is again the standard abbreviation for the syndrome, as denoted by the Centers for Disease Control.
+(Update: Since this article was first published, the acronym “CFIDS” has largely been discarded and “CFS” is again the standard abbreviation for the syndrome, as denoted by the Centers for Disease Control.
 Thus it will be used throughout this article.
-It should also be noted that CFS has long been diagnosed in Great Britain as myalgic encephalomyelitis and denoted by the acronym “ME.”
+It should also be noted that CFS has long been diagnosed overseas as myalgic encephalomyelitis and denoted by the acronym “ME.”
 Fibromyalgia, originally considered one of the identifying symptoms of CFS, is now usually diagnosed separately although it shares characteristics with CFS.)

-(Update: Xanax is now less often prescribed than it was during the period I was taking it, due to subsequent reports that it could become highly addictive for some people.
+(Update: Xanax is now less often prescribed than it was during the period I was taking it, due to subsequent reports that it could become addictive for some people.
 This never proved to be the case for me; as its usefulness declined, I stopped using Xanax voluntarily without any ill effects.
-Some medical doctors prescribe various sedatives and psychoactive drugs such as Prozac and Lyrica for CFS and fibromyalgia.
+(It is currently classified as a Schedule IV controlled substance, meaning it has a low potential for abuse and a low likelihood of addiction.)
+Some physicians have prescribed various sedatives and psychoactive drugs such as Prozac and Lyrica for CFS and fibromyalgia.
 For reasons that are not clearly understood, these drugs sometimes have a positive physiological effect on these conditions, apart from their psychoactive properties.
-Research and testing of various antiviral drugs continues, but so far there is no convincing approach to CFS in this realm.)
+Research and testing of various antiviral drugs continues, but so far there is no convincing approach to CFS in this realm.

 From my experience, I would advise anyone suffering from CFS or fibromyalgia to ask their medical doctor about the possible benefits and disadvantages of taking any type of drugs, and not to worry about the psychological stigma that might be attached to psychoactives.
-I was very uncomfortable with taking a drug seen as a sedative at first, but its benefits rapidly outweighed that disadvantage.
+Given my mother's long history with psychiatric drug addiction, I was very uncomfortable with taking a drug seen as a sedative, at first.
+But its benefits rapidly outweighed that disadvantage.

 Dreams, Music, and Tears